FreeMoveProject/evaluation_dp_mobility_report/README.md

 # Evaluation of DP Mobility Report

 This ist the code to run the evaluation as stated in the publication xx.
+Use branch [V001](https://github.com/FreeMoveProject/evaluation_dp_mobility_report/tree/V001) to reproduce the results of the publication with Version 0.0.1 of the [`dp_mobility_report`](https://github.com/FreeMoveProject/dp_mobility_report) package.

+The main branch is updated to work with V.0.0.4 of the `dp_mobility_report` package.

 Output for all error measures can be found [here as tables](results/tables) and [here as graphs](results/graphs/graphs_all_error_measures.pdf).

 ## Reproduce results

-The evaluation uses Version 0.0.1 of the [`dp_mobility_report`](https://github.com/FreeMoveProject/dp_mobility_report) package.

-To reproduce the results, follow these instructions.

 Create a conda environment and install all necessary packages by running the following commands: